jaxonc/AIE7_DEMO_DAY/src/QUICK_START.md

   npm config set prefix ~/.npm-global export PATH=~/.npm-global/bin:$PATH
   ```

-### API key errors
-- Double-check that all your API keys are valid
-- Make sure you've copied them completely (no extra spaces)
-- Check that you have credits/quota remaining on each service

 ### Backend not responding
 - Check if port 8000 is already in use